Do I need planning permission?

-- make a major change to your building - e.g. building an extension
+- make a major change to your building - see guidance on extensions on the Planning Portal website

 - change the use of your building

 The Planning Portal's guidance for householders is a great tool that's designed to help you understand what needs planning permission, by explaining the new rules for each part of the house you click on.
-The Planning Portal website also has guidance on planning and building regulations for a list of common development projects.
+It also has guidance on planning and building regulations for a list of common development projects.

 If you need planning permission, from an extension to a new shopping or commercial development, we recommend you consider using our pre-app service - this can save you time and money in the long-run.
 Advice will be provided by an case officer in the planning team, and is always based on the information provided to the council, and is not binding.